-At the meeting, shareholders will be casting an advisory vote on the bank's approach to executive compensation as outlined in the "Report of the Human Resources Committee" and "Approach to Executive Compensation" sections of this circular.
+At the meeting, shareholders will be casting an advisory vote on the bank's approach to executive compensation as outlined in the "Report of the Human Resources Committee" section on page 22 and "Approach to Executive Compensation" section on page 24 of this circular.
 To facilitate the vote, the executive compensation disclosure in this circular has been organized to present this section separately from other compensation-related information.
 We encourage you to read the disclosure, and to participate in the advisory vote.